aviadra/Cloud-profiler/README.md

         sts_haim: "arn:aws:iam::701**********:role/iTerm_RO_from_TGT",
       }

-DO:
+#DO:
-  profiles:
+#  profiles:
-    -
+#    -
-      name: "The one"
+#      name: "The one"
-      token: "secretspecialuniquesnowflake"
+#      token: "secretspecialuniquesnowflake"
-      use_Ip_public: True
+#      use_Ip_public: True
 ```

 ## Local options
 These are settings that are local to your machine or you want to set globally for all clouds.
 You can set here most of the same directives as in the "tags" section, except the below ones (they don't make sense anywhere else):

 `Static_profiles` - Set the location of the "static profiles" on your computer.
 The default is to point to where the repo is.
+When running from a container, this is mapped to a directory on the host, so make sure you’re not changing where the script is looking for it in the container without adjusting your volume mounts.

 `SSH_keys_path` - Set the location to get the "shared keys" from.
-The default is "~/.ssh"
+The default is "~/.ssh".
+Note that when running in a container, that this is not mapped with the above script...
+This is because I feel that this use case is not as common and would only confuse newcomers.
+Again, I recommend you use a personal key always for everything… This feature is here for “I have no choice” situations.

 As of version 1.6.2, it is possible to set what information will be shown for an instance in the ["badge"](https://www.iterm2.com/documentation-badges.html) area.
 The repo configuration file comes with all possible values for the individual badges.
 However, as not all values are available for every instance type from every provider, only applicable values are shown even if they have been toggled.